High availability with master-worker setup

-The master-worker setup enables you to scale XL Deploy by adding multiple workers connected to a master to execute more tasks from XL Deploy.
-The task is created on the master instance and sent to a worker to be executed.
+The master-worker setup enables you to scale Deploy by adding multiple workers connected to a master to execute more tasks from Deploy.
+In Deploy 9.0.x, the task is created on the master instance and sent to a worker to be executed.
 A worker can have multiple tasks assigned to the execution queue.
-Each task from the master can be assigned to only one worker.
+Whereas from 9.5.0 onwards, tasks are sent to a shared JMS queue, where they get picked up by any of the workers (for more details, see Configure task queueing).
+In any version, each task can be assigned to only one worker.

-When you install an XL Deploy instance, the default configuration is to execute the tasks on an internal worker that runs in the same process as the master.
+When you install a Deploy instance, the default configuration is to execute the tasks on an internal worker that runs in the same process as the master.
 This setting is defined in the

 xl.task.in-process-worker=true property in the

 This configuration is not intended for production environments.